Classic Red / Match

 Choosing a lip liner for red lipstick isn't just about finding a matching shade.
 The liner you use can completely change how the red looks — sharper, softer, deeper, or more natural.
-For more on how red lip liners behave, see our red lip liners guide.

 Using a liner that closely matches your lipstick creates a crisp, polished look.
 This works best when the undertones align — cool reds with cool liners, warmer reds with warmer ones.